Singapore lies at the heart of the modern energy world.

 It is the central point of the energy world where hydrocarbon resources migrate from the Indian Ocean to the Pacific Ocean.

 1. The geopolitical situation of the city state of Singapore also means that the city state needs a sophisticated energy policy to thrive in a geopolitically unstable world

-2. Singapore’s geostrategic position favours international trade in energy, but also makes the city-state dependent on the leading maritime power in the Indian Ocean and the Pacific.
+2. Singapore’s geostrategic location makes it a player in the trade of energy commodities.
+It also makes Singapore dependent on the leading maritime power in the Indian Ocean and the Pacific.

 3. Singapore’s enormous international trade in energy was due to the enormous economic growth of the East Asian countries, especially China.

 We have already mentioned that economic growth is accompanied by increasing energy consumption.
 One could say that Singapore’s economic growth would not have been possible without the economic growth of the People’s Republic of China.
 China’s economic growth would not have been possible without the increasing energy supplies from the Middle East that are brought to China through the Strait of Malacca.
 The Strait of Malacca is in fact the link of international energy trade between the Indian Ocean and the Pacific Ocean.